 How does Stratis STRAT work?

 The Stratis cryptocurrency is known as STRAT and was created to help fund the Stratis platform.
-The Stratis team raised nearly seven hundred thousand dollars and issued ninety-eight million STRAT coins after their ICO.
+The Stratis team raised nearly $700 000 and issued 98 million STRAT coins after their ICO.

 STRAT has regularly outperformed the US dollar making it a crypto to keep your eye on.